TheNomanAhmed/Page-Elements/README.md

 # Page Element Series
 ## Content
-This repository includes some of the projects that i have worked on using HTML Javascript and CS
+This repository includes some of the projects that i have worked on using HTML Javascript and CSS